HL7/davinci-ecdx/input/pagecontent/background.md

 ##### Steps
 1. The data consumer initiates a request for information.
-1. The data source retrieves the the requested data.
+1. The data source retrieves the requested data.
 1. The data may be reviewed by a human practitioner prior to sending it back to the data consumer.
-1. The data is sent back to the the data consumer.
+1. The data is sent back to the data consumer.

 #### Attachments Workflow